webmaeistro/devz-docz/web/frontend/react.md

 - Jasmine is an incredibly common standard, and I’d gain a lot by learning to use it
 - Flexible; works directly with a number of JS libraries and with others with a little adaptation work
 - Lovely, clear, and abundant documentation
-- Getting help, either online or within Martin's experience, would probably be fairly straightforward
+- Getting help, either online or within I, would probably be fairly straightforward

 ### Karma, integrating Jasmine and possibly other test frameworks